 DECnet uses the Maintenance Operation Protocol (MOP) to perform down-line load operations.
-See the Maintenance Operations Functional Specification for a complete description of MOP.
+See the Maintenance Operation Protocol Functional Specification for a complete description of MOP.
 MOP is the protocol used by the Network Management layer of DNA to perform maintenance functions such as circuit testing, triggering, up-line dumping, and down-line loading.

+5.1.1.1 Target-Initiated Down-Line Loads

-5.1.1.1 Target-initiated Down-line Loads - If the load is target-initiated and the circuit is a non-Ethernet circuit, the Routing layer (XPT) process detects MOP messages coming over the circuit and calls the line watcher (LIN).
+If the load is target-initiated and the circuit is a non-Ethernet circuit, the Routing layer (XPT) process detects MOP messages coming over the circuit and calls the line watcher (LIN).
 On Ethernet circuits, the Ethernet Protocol Manager (EPM) process detects the MOP messages and calls LIN.
 In both cases, LIN then changes the owner of the circuit from the Routing layer (XPT) process to the direct line access controller (DLX) process and calls the down-line system loader (DLL).
 DLL searches the remote node database for a node entry with a service circuit that matches the circuit over which the message was received, and, if it is an Ethernet circuit, an Ethernet address that matches the Ethernet source address from which the message was received.
 DLL then performs the load operation.
 Figure 5-1 illustrates this loading process.

-If the target on an Ethernet circuit does not have a specific host node from which to request a program load, for example, if the target's host node crashes, or if the load is initiated by means of the BOOT button on the target, the target proceeds as follows:
+If the target on an Ethernet circuit does not have a specific host node from which to request a program load (for example, if the target's host node crashes) or if the load is initiated by means of the BOOT button on the target, the target proceeds as follows:

-- 1 The target node sends a program load request message to the Ethernet load assistance multicast address AB-00-00-01-00-00 (described in Section 2.1.5).
-This message is a request for any node on that Ethernet to perform the load. - 2 The nodes on the Ethernet whose Ethernet circuits are enabled for service operations, check their own node databases for a remote node entry.
+- 1. The target node sends a program load request message to the Ethernet load assistance multicast address AB-00-00-01-00-00: described in Section 2.1.6.
+This message is a request for any node on that Ethernet to perform the load. - 2.
+The nodes on the Ethernet whose Ethernet circuits are enabled for service operations, check their own node databases for a remote node entry.
 A node whose Ethernet hardware address matches the hardware address of the target node, determines that the target can be down-line loaded.
-If down-line loading is possible, the secondary loader is sent to the target if the target requests the secondary loader, or if a message volunteering to do the load is received, or if the target is requesting the tertiary loader or operating system. - 3 The target chooses the node responding first to continue the loading sequence.
+If down-line loading is possible, the secondary loader is sent to the target if the target requests the secondary loader, or if a message volunteering to do the load is received, that is, if the target is requesting the tertiary loader or operating system. - 3.
+The target chooses the node responding first to continue the loading sequence.
 It does not send a message to any other node.
-The loading sequence continues normally from there. - 5.1.1.2 Operator-initiated Down-line Load An operator-initiated load using NCP directly requests DLL to perform the load operation.
-The target node's primary bootstrap may or may not have to be triggered depending on the state of the target.
-The target node is triggered primarily to put it into a known state and to force it to supply program request information.
-Figure 5-2 illustrates the loading process.
+The loading sequence continues normally from there.